 Moving on to our fruit and oat smoothie assessment, the Nutri Ninja delivered the worst score of the entire group.
 The finished drink was exceptionally chunky and practically undrinkable, with odd chunks interspersed throughout.
 However, the performance was much better when we tried this test again with a personal blender, matching the performance of the KitchenAid.

 A pair of tests comprise our Ice metric, worth 20% of the overall score.
 We ranked and scored each appliance on how well it could crush ice alone and its prowess at blending the perfect margarita.
-The Nutri Ninja actually did very well, earning an 8 out of 10 for its performance.
-Look to the chart below to see how well this did against the other blenders in the group.
+The Nutri Ninja actually did very well, earning an 8 out of 10.

 This model did an excellent job at crushing ice, pulverizing a full pitcher in less than 15 seconds without any struggle.
 The Ninja Blender also did quite a good job at blending a margarita, creating a drink with a consistent slushy texture, but there were a few chunks of ice that didn't fully get crushed interspersed throughout.

 Equivalent to Ice, our Convenience metric also merited 20% of the total score.
 We judged how easy it was to use and operate each blender, scoring attributes such as how easy it was to clean each blender, whether or not it is dishwasher safe, and if there are preset functions.
-The Nutri Ninja Blender DUO with Auto-IQ scored reasonably well, earning a 6 out of 10 for its showing.
-The chart below shows how well this blender stacked against the rest of the pack.
+The Nutri Ninja Blender DUO with Auto-IQ scored reasonably well.

 This blender's lid, pitcher, and blades are all dishwasher-safe and the lid and pitcher aren't too much work to clean manually.
 However, the three tiers of blades are quite difficult to clean by hand and are the perfect recipe for cutting your hand if you aren't careful.